prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 *Lack of constructs*.
 This can also be called as lack-of-pretense.
-Many concepts and constructs that we observe in modern languages lack support from its hardware counter-part, there by, the compiler had to break them down so to run on today's hardware and loose some performance in doing so.
+Many concepts and constructs that we observe in modern languages lack support from its hardware counter-part, there by, the compiler had to break them down to run on today's hardware and loose some performance in doing so.
 Nevertheless, present constructs and concepts provided by C are simply not enough for building large programs.